cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 </HighlightBox>

 * **Voting period:** After the minimum deposit is reached, the proposal enters the voting period.
 During this period, users can vote on the proposal.
-The voting period is defined by the chain, for instance, the Cosmos Hub has a `2 weeks` voting period.
+The voting period is a parameter of individual chains.
+For instance, the Cosmos Hub has a `2 weeks` voting period.

 * **Quorum:** Quorum is defined as the minimum percentage of voting power that needs to be cast on a proposal for the result to be valid.
 If the quorum is not reached, the proposal is rejected.